revelynn/pinbotmain/README.md

 You should set up a channel _that is only writeable by the bot_ as the pin channel

 ⚠️ Note that this bot is currently in _alpha_ and is used at your own risk! ⚠️

+### Permissions

+Pinbot is designed to be run with as few permissions as possible.
+In order for it to work, it needs to be able to see channels and messages, and write messages to whichever channel you have set up as its pin output channel.

 ## Run